 - Narvik is the best known for alpine skiing, having passenger lifts, cable car (to Fagernesfjellet), signed mountain bike route.
 Vinterfestuka is a Winter Festival held annually in early March.
 Mountain hiking is another popular outdoor activity.

-- Wreck diving attracts many divers to Narvik, as there are many wrecks in or close to the harbour, and more in the fjord.
-Fishing in lakes and streams or in the fjord is a popular leisure activity.
-Salmon rivers are found in Beisfjord, Bjerkvik and Skjomen.
+- Wreck diving attracts many international tourists, as there are many ship wrecks in or close to the harbour, and more in the fjord.
+Fishing (in the lakes or in the fjord) is another popular leisure activity.

 Highlights: Krigsminne Museum, Narvik Fjord